 Specialty Receptacles: Making the Connection

 Often referred to as outlets, electrical receptacles are used as a connection between electrical devices and systems.
-Regardless of the type of receptacle that you are in need of, you would be able to find plenty of choices to opt from.
-You can go in for the duplex receptacle, child proof receptacle, 240 volt receptacle or a GFCI receptacle, which are often considered specialty receptacles.
+You can go in for the duplex receptacle, child proof receptacle, 240 volt receptacle or GFCI receptacle, which are often considered specialty receptacles.

 Some of the types of specialty outlets that are available are:

-Outdoor receptacles or soffit receptacles can be used for power tools, holiday lighting, lawn or fountain equipment.
-These outlets are protected well against outside elements.
+Outdoor ground fault circuit interrupter receptacles or soffit receptacles can be used for power tools, holiday lighting, lawn or fountain equipment.
+These outlets are well protected against outside elements.

 Ground fault circuit interrupters can be used in areas such as the garage, bathroom, kitchen where the likelihood of sustaining a shock is higher.

 Tamper resistant outlets are ideal for child proofing the home.

 Floor outlets can be used to plug a lamp, computer or other electrical devices where a wall isn’t convenient

 These are a few benefits that you will stand to receive if you use specialty receptacles.